Trademark Infringement

 Every country has its well-devised trademark law and trademark infringement law, for the best possible recognition and protection of trademarks in all its diverse economic sectors.
 In India, the new Trade Marks Act, 1999; and the Trade Marks Rules, 2002, provide provisions for sorting out trademark infringement cases in all business and profession fields.
 Besides such trademark law in each country, there are trademark infringement laws supported by TRIPS Agreement of WTO, Madrid Protocol of WIPO, Berne and Paris Convention, and the European Community Trademark (CTM) at international level.
 In general, in most of these trademark infringement laws, some elements are rather common and universal.

-The most important of such elements are the following, which provide evidence to the allegations of trademark infringement:
+The most important of such elements are the following, which provide evidence to the allegations of trademark infringement:- That, the trademark of the infringer is confusingly identical or similar to the trademark of the registered trademark owner